International Voyages New Zealand

-Fly—Interlude—Cruise – Fly to the country from which your cruise leaves, take some time to explore the area, then join your ship for your voyage home, arriving fresh and relaxed from your time at sea.
+Fly—Interlude—Voyage – Fly to the country from which your voyage leaves, take some time to explore the area, then join your ship for your voyage home, arriving fresh and relaxed from your time at sea.
 Example: fly to England, explore the United Kingdom, join your ship and sail home via the Suez or Panama canal calling at up to nine ports before stepping ashore in New Zealand.

-Cruise—Interlude—Fly – Or reverse the arrangement and arrive at your destination totally energized and ready to start sight-seeing!
+Voyage—Interlude—Fly – Or reverse the arrangement and arrive at your destination totally energized and ready to start sight-seeing!
 A voyage from Auckland via Noumea, Sydney, Melbourne, Adelaide, Singapore, Jeddah, Suez Canal, Malta La Spezia to London, England has enough interest to satisfy the most experienced traveller.

-Fly—Interlude—Cruise—Interlude—Fly – Taking a cruise between touring different countries is an excellent method of having a rest and giving yourself time to assimilate all you have seen before beginning another section of your holiday.
+Fly—Interlude—Voyage—Interlude—Fly – Taking a voyage between touring different countries is an excellent method of having a rest and giving yourself time to assimilate all you have seen before beginning another section of your holiday.
 For example, take an fourteen day voyage from Monfalcone to Pireaus, Ashdod, Haifa, Izmir, Ravenna, Koper and back to Northern Italy port of Monfalcone—14 days for only 780 Euros per person.
 Other interesting trips are available around the Mediterranean.

 The cost of a freighter voyage is calculated on the basis of a daily rate, with most voyages priced between US$100 - US$130 per day.
 This daily rate is much cheaper than ordinary voyage ships, which usually charge around US$200 - US$400 per day.